German Shepherd dog breed information and advice

 German Shepherds can make great family pets.
 But they can also be hard to handle if they’re not given the right training as puppies and throughout their adult lives.
 Make sure you consider all the characteristics of this energetic and protective breed before welcoming one into your family.
 Knowing your dog’s needs will help you live a happy life together.

-German Shepherds have an average lifespan of over 10 years.
-However, if they live a healthy and happy life and are cared for properly, they could well reach over 13 old.
+German Shepherds have an average lifespan of over seven years.
+However, if they live a healthy and happy life and are cared for properly, they could well reach 13 years old.
 This is a good age for a larger sized dog.

 How much does a German Shepherd cost?

-If you buy your German Shepherd from a reputable breeder, you’re probably going to have to spend around £500-2500 for a puppy.
+If you buy your German Shepherd from a reputable breeder, you’re probably going to have to spend around £600 to £2000 for a puppy.
 Adult dogs that already have some basic training might cost even more.

 Are German Shepherds good with kids?